eric-tramel/NRSClassifier/README.md

 languages, such as Octave and Python, to allow for free and open use of this software.
-If you have a desire or inclination to port this code to your favorite language, please submit a pull request and we'll build up a ports section
+If you have a desire or inclination to port this code to your favorite language, please submit a pull request and we'll build up a ports section.